click to call

 • If your building was built before the 1996.

-The last thing you want is for your building to be closed down due to an Earthquake.
-The retrofitting process in most cases can be completed while the building is occupied with minimal disruption.
-Unfortunately giving you an approximation as to how long it will take depends on a few factors, such as the size of the building and the nature of the problem.
+The last thing you want is for your building to be closed due to an Earthquake.
+The retrofitting process can, in most cases, be completed while the building is occupied with minimal disruption.
+Unfortunately, giving you an approximation as to how long it will take depends on a few factors, such as the size of the building and the nature of the problem.